Shuhao95927/Project-Concepts/README.md

 - Experience the beauty of the Canon and love
 ### How to achive
 - The two people are just like the initial melody and the imitative melody in the Canon - They don't live in the same place, but they can follow the own routes until they finally meet.

+## Project 2
+In project 2, I want to visualize the popularity data which I have collected from Weibo ( Chinese verison of Twitter ) about the Neocoronavirus during the first quater of 2020.
+By showing the data-visualization, audiences are able to see the epidemics crisis from another perspective - the fuzzy boundary between truth and rumors, the fighting between freedom of speech and government supervision.

+### The user
+- Everyone who are rational and want to know the real situation about the Neocoronavirus in China
+### The experience
+- Learning the event of Neocoronavirus from a social media perspective by data-vis
+### How to achive
+- By using Python to collect the popularity data about the Neocoronavirus news from Weibo and visualization to provide the perspective.